Skip navigation links

 Euler and Navier-Stokes Equations

 Wind-US may be used to solve the Euler equations or the Reynolds-averaged form of the Navier-Stokes equations.
 [Bush, R. H. (1988) "A Three Dimensional Zonal Navier-Stokes Code for Subsonic Through Hypersonic Propulsion Flowfields," AIAA Paper 88-2830.]
 All heat transfer and stress tensor terms are retained, and the equations are modeled in full conservation form.
 The effects of turbulence may be modeled using a variety of algebraic, one-equation, and two-equation turbulence models.
-Modification of the effective heat transport coefficient due to turbulence is linked to the momentum diffusion coefficient by a turbulent Prandtl number, which is assumed to be constant.
+Modification of the effective heat transport coefficient due to turbulence is linked to the momentum diffusion coefficient by a turbulent Prandtl number, which is usually assumed to be constant.
+However, there are a also number of variable turbulent Prandtl number models available.

 The fluid may be treated as a thermally and calorically perfect gas, a thermally perfect gas, equilibrium air, or a mixture undergoing a finite rate chemical reaction.
 For an ideal gas, conventional values are given to the gas constant R and the ratio of specific heats γ, or they may be specified.
 Effects of gravity (i.e., stratification) and rotation may also be included.